openmindlab/hazelcast-docker-swarm-discovery-spi/README.md

 ## <a id="status"></a>Status

-This is release candidate code, tested against Hazelcast 3.6-EA+ through 3.9.x Stable releases.
+This is release candidate code, tested against Hazelcast 4 Stable releases.
 See **Releases** below for compatible jars.
 For use only on Docker 1.12+ "swarm mode" environments.

 **IMPORTANT:**: Do not rely on JCenter/Bintray anymore!
 Update your gradle/maven dependencies to use Maven Central: https://search.maven.org/search?q=g:org.bitsofinfo